Partnership for Priority Verified Alarm Response

 Police response request with confirmed threat to life

 Prior to AVS-01, video, as well as other verification technologies, played a large role in better situational awareness for law enforcement.
-If a Central Station were to inform an ECC/911 operator there was video of the onsite presence of an unknown, or unauthorized person, police would likely respond with a higher sense of urgency, certainly with a different enhanced and informed awareness.
+If an Alarm Monitoring Center were to inform an ECC/911 operator there was video of the onsite presence of an unknown, or unauthorized person, police would likely respond with a higher sense of urgency, certainly with a different enhanced and informed awareness.

 Following AVS-01, the key difference is that information will be passed along in a standardized format.
 Simply, if an unknown person that was unable to be verified by the call list is determined to be on site, that will always be reported as an Alarm Level 2.
 That report will include whatever added information is available that the central station operator is observing or had observed.